NickReda/Kickstarter---Analysis/README.md

 # Kickstarting with Excel
 ## Overview of Project and Purpose
-In this project, we were tasked with analyzing the relationship between the launch date of a campaign and the outcome of the campaign as well as the relationship between the outcome a campaign and the goal amount.
-Specifically, we used to sub-category of "plays" to analyze the various outcomes of campaigns.
+In this project, we were tasked with analyzing the relationship between the launch date of a campaign and the outcome of the campaign using the category of "Theater" as well as the relationship between the outcome a campaign and the goal amount using to sub-category of "plays" to analyze the various outcomes of campaigns.
 ### Purpose
-The purpose of this analysis was to see in which goal amount range had the most successful, failed, and canceled campaigns in terms of percenatge when using the sub-category of "plays."
+The purpose of this analysis was to see in which goal amount range had the most successful, failed, and canceled campaigns in terms of percenatge when using the sub-category of "plays," as well as to see which month was best to launch a new campaign under the category of "theater"
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 To analyze the relationship between the outcomes of campaigns and the luanch date, I needed to create a pivot table which showed successful, failed, canceled, and grand total of campaigns broken down my months.
 After filtering the data by the category of theater, the pivot chart looked like this: